Qprah/Qprah/README.md

 # Hi there, I'm Anmolpreet Singh! 👋

-I'm a passionate fourth-year Computer Science student with a strong inclination towards cutting-edge technologies and innovative projects.
+I'm a Computer Science Graduate with a double minor in Statistics and Maths.
+I have strong inclination towards cutting-edge technologies and innovative projects.
 Here's what I'm currently immersed in:

 ## About Me

 - Currently diving deep into mastering **web development** and **Solidity**, with the ultimate goal of contributing to the exciting world of **Web 3.0** applications.
 - Additionally, I'm expanding my skill set by learning **AWS** for cloud computing, with a particular interest in becoming a **solutions architect**.
 - Concurrently, I'm working as a freelancer, collaborating with early-stage startups to bring their visions to life through custom software solutions.

-- Moreover, I have a keen interest in **UI/UX design** and plan to transition from using Android Studio to **React Native** for building cross-platform applications in the near future.
+- 👯 I’m looking to collaborate on projects related to Full-Stack Development, Web Development, Distributed Systems, Data Analysis, and Cloud Computing!
+- 📫 Please reach out to me on my email `anmolp.singh9@gmail.com` or feel free to drop a message on my [website](https://anmols.info/)

 ## Interests